COIMA Headquarters

 Sector Forecasts

-COVID-19 has accelerated existing trends such has the growth of e-commerce and changes in customers’ behaviour that were already ongoing before the pandemic, forcing retailers to review their business models to adapt to the fast-changing environment.
+RETAIL: COVID-19 has accelerated existing trends such has the growth of e-commerce and changes in customers’ behaviour that were already ongoing before the pandemic, forcing retailers to review their business models to adapt to the fast-changing environment.
 Retail operators are required to shift towards flexible omni-channel retail models and sustainable fulfillment.
 COIMA as landlord and developer is changing its approach as well, providing flexible retail spaces in term of size, connected to a technological layer and enhancing the shopping experience through entertainment offers.

 Strategic Corporate Development

 Building and urban regeneration, ESG and digital impact are the key elements that make up COIMA’s strategy.
-In the next few years, the Group will operate according to an integrated model based on industrial and financial skills, enhanced by data automation and digitalisation, with an ESG impact approach across the entire value creation chain and across the integration of investment management processes and operations, attributing a key role to its people, sustainability, technology and innovation.
+In the next few years, the group will operate according to an integrated model based on industrial and financial skills, enhanced by data automation and digitalisation, with an ESG impact approach across the entire value creation chain and across the integration of investment management processes and operations, attributing a key role to its people, sustainability, technology and innovation.

-The investment forecast in urban regeneration projects is up to €5 billion over the next five years.
+The investment forecast in urban regeneration projects is up to €10bn over the next five years.
 78% of COIMA’s portfolio is made up of assets in prime locations.
-Among the main projects underway, the Group is active in Milan both in the Porta Romana and Valtellina/Farini railway yard, and in the Porta Nuova district.
+Among the main projects under way, the group is active in Milan both in the Porta Romana and Valtellina/Farini railway yard, and in the Porta Nuova district.

 Performance Verification